Fast reconstruction of degenerate populations of conductance-based neuron models from spike times: Results

 \subsection{The pipeline extends to new conductance-based models with minimal retraining}

-To demonstrate the scalability of our pipeline across distinct CBMs, we applied low rank adaptation (LoRA) \cite{huLoRALowRankAdaptation2021} to transfer the backbone model trained on the STG dataset to a dopaminergic (DA) neuron model (see Materials and Methods).
+To demonstrate the scalability of our pipeline across distinct CBMs, we applied low-rank adaptation (LoRA) \cite{huLoRALowRankAdaptation2021} to transfer the backbone model trained on the STG dataset to a dopaminergic (DA) neuron model (see Materials and Methods).
 This setting highlights a drastic change of context: from a bursting neuron of the stomatogastric ganglion, embedded in the gastric mill rhythm, to a slow pacemaker DA neuron with a completely different conductance composition and dynamical repertoire.
-LoRA allows the STG trained backbone to remain intact for its original task, while efficiently adapting to the DA model with a minimal number of additional parameters.
+LoRA allows the STG-trained backbone to remain intact for its original task, while efficiently adapting to the DA model with a minimal number of additional parameters.
+By leveraging LoRA, we introduce only approximately 40\% of the total number of required parameters for full retraining, reducing both storage and computational demands.

-By leveraging LoRA, we introduce only 39,844 new parameters, which is approximately 34\% of the number required for full retraining, and we achieve parameter efficient transfer across highly dissimilar models.
-This strategy reduces both storage and computational demands and enables scalable adaptation of the pipeline to diverse CBMs.
-In Supporting Information (see \nameref{S1_appendix}), we propose a comparison of the architecture trained from scratch on the DA model with the version adapted from the STG.
+The DA model exhibits three distinct activity regimes: slow pacemaking, fast spiking (a burst that fails to repolarize), and bursting.
+In the following, we focus on the slow pacemaking and bursting regimes.
+Despite the marked differences between STG and DA neurons in terms of conductance composition, timescales, and dynamical repertoire, the adapted pipeline successfully handles both tested regimes.
+This demonstrates that the same organizational principles observed in the STG DIC space, namely clear separation between activity classes and the emergence of manifold structure for spiking-like regimes, generalize to a fundamentally different neuron type.

-Despite the marked differences between STG and DA neurons, the adapted architecture achieves strong predictive performance in the DA DIC space (Fig~\ref{fig:fig_predictions_da}A).
-It recovers key qualitative features also observed in the STG model: a clear separation between spiking and bursting regimes, and the emergence of a spiking manifold.
-Importantly, the DA DIC space is distinct from that of the STG, which reflects the intrinsic variability of this neuron type, its different conductance composition and underlying dynamical system.
-Moreover, the DA model exhibits a third activity class, \textit{fast spiking} (a burst that never terminates), which appears at low $g_\us$ and negative $g_\s$ values as an additional manifold in DIC space.
-This demonstrates that, although the DIC landscapes differ between models, the same organizational principles emerge, which enables the architecture to generalize effectively.
+We evaluated the adapted pipeline using the same end-to-end protocol as for the STG model (Fig~\ref{fig:fig_predictions_da}A).
+Two target DIC values were selected in the DA $(g_\s, g_\us)$ plane, one per tested activity regime.
+For each target, an input population of $256$ neurons was generated and passed through the full pipeline to produce an output population of equal size.
+Across both regimes, the inferred DIC densities are well localized and the output populations closely reproduce the firing statistics of the inputs, confirming that the pipeline maintains quantitative accuracy after transfer.